 The other main difference in four-season sunrooms is they have artificial heat for cold times.
 They might also be equipped with air conditioning for hotter days when sitting in a regular sunroom is unbearable.
 Heat and cooling sources may be hooked into your homes existing mechanical systems or they might be independent.
 A good sunroom supplier will know what HVAC systems are right for your location and application.

 Although three and four-season sunrooms have many uses, it’s important to understand they’re not greenhouses.
 Sunrooms are designed to control sunlight where direct heat is shaded from the interior, not encouraged to be trapped for solar-gain like greenhouses.
 Greenhouses are different structures for entirely different purposes.
-However, house plants and herb planters do well in all sunrooms.
-So do seasonal flower boxes.
+However, house plants and herb planters do well in all sunrooms, as do seasonal flower boxes.